verhas/javageci/DOCUGEN.md

 snippetEnd   = "^\\s*\\*/\\s*$"
 transform = line -> line.replaceAll("^\\s*\\*\\s?","");
 ```

+The snippets

+The capture group after the `*-` can specify part of the name of the
+snippet.
+In the code this part of the name is called sub-name.
+The full
+name of the snippet is calculated automatically using the following
+format:

+    FileName_subName_nnnnnn

+where `FileName` is the name of the file without the path or the
+extension.
+In case of Java classes this is the name of the top level
+class defined in the file. `subName` is either empty string (default
+value) or the last sub-name defined in the file. `nnnnnn` is a six
+character counter that starts with 1 every time when a new sub-name is
+defined.

+Using this automatic naming you can refer to the segments joining them
+together and can have the comments contain the documentation in strong
+cohesion of the actual code without individually naming them in the
+source code.

+Although it is possible to have the default empty string as a sub-name
+it is recommended to define a sub-name in every file that contains
+documentation fragments to be collected by `FragmentCollector`.
+If there
+is no sub-name defined then there will be two underscore characters
+between the `FileName` and `nnnnnn` part.

 The transformation is applied on each line of the snippet.
 The default
 is to remove all spaces, the `*` character and optionally a space after